 By fusing his knowledge of pop culture and nightlife with time-tested traditions of accommodation, Schrager practically invented the concept of the boutique hotel in the mid-’80s.

-Schrager’s latest effort, as part of his ongoing Edition Hotels brand, can be found in London’s Fitzrovia neighborhood, a hip locale once favored by the likes of authors Virginia Woolf and George Bernard Shaw.
-Dubbed London Edition [http://www.marriott.com/hotels/travel/loneb- the-london-edition/], this hotel combines the best in modern sensibility with exceptional service and innovative features.
+Part of his ongoing EDITION Hotels brand, Schrager’s The London EDITION, can be found in London’s Fitzrovia neighborhood, a hip locale once favored by the likes of authors Virginia Woolf and George Bernard Shaw.
+True to the hotel brand’s overall allure, The London EDITION combines the best in modern sensibility with exceptional service and innovative features.

 Berners Tavern, the hotel’s restaurant, is another jaw-dropper.
 Its intimate tables flow into a magnificent bar with golden shelves of bottles juxtaposed between rows of framed paintings and photographs.
 The menu includes breakfast, lunch and dinner items that range from the savory to the sweet.
 Try one of the tavern’s grass-fed British steaks or the pan braised Atlantic halibut.